 But when it comes to asynchronous communication, these tools fit into the picture when the messages need to be associated with a specific project, or a specific client.

 Oftentimes, the communication is related to a specific task—either a new task is being delegated to someone, or someone completed a task, or someone has a question about a task they’re currently working on.
 These messages often take the form of comments posted to that task or project in the software.

 Where project & task communications don’t fit are the scenarios where the message is more general (doesn’t relate to a specific project or task).

-Here in the year, 2021, the conversation around asynchronous communication wouldn’t be complete without covering how you could use video in those messages.
+This year, the conversation around asynchronous communication wouldn’t be complete without covering how you could use video in those messages.